← All NMath Code Examples

 The distribution classes share a common interface, so once you

-learn how to use one distribution class, it’s easy to use any of
+learn how to use one distribution class, its easy to use any of

 the others.
 This code constructs an F distribution object with